BREAKING! Permanent Nationwide Block of Short Barreled Rifle & Pistol Brace Rule Pushed Forward!

 What is the current status of the ATF's pistol brace rule?

-What are the implications of the ATF dropping its appeal?
+What are the implications of the DOJ dropping its appeal regarding the pistol brace rule?

-While dropping the appeal is an immediate victory, it lacks the binding precedent of a higher court ruling.
-This leaves a potential opening for future administrations to attempt similar regulations through different legal avenues or statutory interpretations.
+While dropping the appeal provides an immediate victory and halts further legal action on that specific appeal, it means the ruling does not set a binding precedent from a higher court.
+This leaves potential avenues for future administrations to attempt similar regulations.

 Related News